Improving SMS delivery rates and increasing brand trust

 Now, using Infobip’s platform, Marham is able to address their ever-changing communication requirements.

-Due to the visible results and surge in patient trust and appointments, Marham is now looking to integrate Infobip’s WhatsApp Business API and Voice Masking API soon.
+Due to the visible results and surge in patient trust and appointments, Marham is now looking to integrate Infobip’s WhatsApp Business Platform and Number Masking API soon.

 Wazzah Iftikhar